-The three "amigos": mean, median and mode are important statistical summary measures.
+The three "amigos", mean, median and mode, are important statistical summary measures.
 With respect to the mean, one could say "show me where to compromise".
-The median says "here is your 50/50 split value".
+The median says "here is your 50/50 chance value".
 Being the only controversial measure -the mode attempts to suggest "what to bet on".
 Together, the measures are used to explain the shape of the probability (frequency) distribution.
 If the [unique] mode exists and it is equal to both mean and median, the distribution is perfectly symmetric.
 The farther the mode from the mean, the more skewed the distribution.
+The Exponential distribution is an example for an extreme skewness.

 There are no problems with determining the mode for qualitative (categorical) random variables.
 Both definition (i) and definition (ii) lead to the same result.
-One has to be very careful when attempting to finding out the mode for a numeric variable.
+One has to be very careful when attempting to find out the mode for a numeric variable.
 Special attention must be given to the spreadsheet function Mode() which rarely provides the correct value.
 Ideally, the mode should be derived from the probability (frequency) distribution function.
 Even so the mode is defined as a specific point value, it is important to remember that it represents the neighborhood having the highest concentration of data.
 Again, definition (i) is the best way to determining the mode, if any!